Vadym Melnyk

-Vadym Melnyk (Мельник Вадим Васильевич; born 16 May 1980, Nemovychi, Ukraine) is a retired professional Ukrainian football defender who played for FC Desna Chernihiv.
+Vadym Melnyk (Мельник Вадим Васильевич; born 16 May 1980) is a Ukrainian former professional footballer who played as a defender.

 Career

 Veres Rivne

 In 1997 he moved to Veres Rivne in Ukrainian Second League, where in the season 1997–98, he played 36 matches and scored 2 goals and got the 4th place in the league.

 Borysfen Boryspil

 In 1999 he moved to Borysfen Boryspil until 2005, where he played 184 matches and scored 33 goals and he won the Ukrainian Second League in the season 1999–2000.

 Metalurh Donetsk

 He was acquired from Metalurh Donetsk during the 2007–08 transfer season.

 Desna Chernihiv

 In 2012 he moved to Desna Chernihiv until 2018, where he become also the captain and he won Ukrainian Second League in the season 2012–13 and he got promoted in Ukrainian Premier League after the season 2017–18 in Ukrainian First League.

 After Retirement

+Technical Director

 In 2020 he was appointed as Technical Sport Director of Desna Chernihiv.
 In 2020 he commented the chance for the club to be qualify for the in Europe League and the big result that the club gained after qualified for Ukrainian Premier League.
 In August 2021, Melnyk confirmed the that Yevhen Khacheridi, left Desna training camp after spending about three weeks in the location of the club of Chernihiv, with which he maintained training form, the parties did not come to a common denominator regarding the signing of the contract.
 Khacheridi left the training camp of Oleksandr Ryabokon's team on his own initiative.
 It is unknown whether the search for a new club will continue.